Lantor Soric vs. Lantor Coremat:

 Lantor Soric LRC (1.5mm, 70m² per roll) – Lightweight option for smooth surfaces.

-• Available in various thicknesses (2mm to 10mm)
+• Available in thicknesses from 2mm to 10mm

-• Commonly used in marine, construction and industrial sectors
+• Used in marine, construction, and industrial applications

 POPULAR PRODUCTS